LethalEthan/Bluetooth-Unlock/README.md

 Step 2: Run install.sh (mandatory)

-Step 3: Run Bluetooth-Unlock.py using: sudo python3 Bluetooth-Unlock.py (if using loginctl don't use sudo)
+Step 3: Run Bluetooth-Unlock.py using: python3 Bluetooth-Unlock.py (if using loginctl don't use sudo)